rbnprdy/TrueNorthSimulator/README.md

 ## Getting Started

 The simulator can be built using [CMake](https://cmake.org/install/).
-In order to build on a Unix systems can be done, clone this repository, enter the repository, and run the following commands:
+In order to build on a Unix system, clone this repository, enter the repository, and run the following commands:

 ```
 cd build